Microsoft now has it’s own RPA!

-It enables organizations you to add AI to your specific business needs with your unique data without the need to hire data scientists or developers as per Microsoft.
+It enables you to add AI for your specific business needs without the need to hire data scientists or developers.
 It takes common AI scenarios and provides point-and-click solutions to solve everyday tasks like forms processing, object detection, and text and binary classification.

 - Key phrase extraction— identifies the key talking points from your text

 - Language detection—identifies the predominant language for your text

 - Text recognition—extracts embedded, printed, and handwritten text from images into computer-readable form

 - Sentiment analysis—detects positive, negative, neutral, or mixed sentiment in your text data

 Process Discovery with FortressIQ

 Microsoft also has a partnership with FortressIQ to enable you to discover the Processes for automation.